On the Asymptotic Nature of Cosmological Effective Theories: Introduction

 \section{Introduction}

-Our starting point is the observation that, in the presence of a time dependent background such as in cosmological spacetimes, operators of very high dimension in an Effective Field Theory (EFT), which are expected to be very irrelevant, at face value give very large contributions to low energy observables.
+Our starting point is the observation that, in the presence of a time dependent background, such as in cosmological spacetimes, operators of very high dimension in an Effective Field Theory (EFT), which are expected to be very irrelevant, at face value give very large contributions to low energy observables.
 We show this in detail for scalar EFTs in de Sitter spacetime, envisaging applications to cosmology.
-To be more precise, we begin with an elementary review of EFTs and contrast the standard expectation with a simple explicit calculation.\\
+To be more precise, we begin with an elementary review of EFTs in time-independent flat spacetime and contrast this situation with a simple explicit calculation in a time-dependent cosmological background.
+While time dependence is not unique to curved spacetime, it is not often discussed in the context of flat-space scattering amplitudes.
+Conversely, time dependence is a universal defining feature of cosmological calculations and should be systematically accounted for when employing EFT principles.

-\paragraph{Flat spacetime expectations} When a system with a characteristic energy scale $M$ is studied at a much lower energy scale $E$, a remarkable simplification occurs.
+\paragraph{Static flat spacetime} When a system with a characteristic energy scale $M$ is studied at a much lower energy scale $E$, a remarkable simplification occurs.
 EFTs provide a general and successful paradigm to leverage the separation of scales $E\ll M$ and deliver a simpler description of the system that focuses only on the relevant degrees of freedom.
 The construction of an EFT requires schematically three steps: (i) Identify the relevant degrees of freedom and symmetries; (ii) Write down the infinite number of effective interactions built out of the degrees of freedom and compatible with the symmetries; (iii) Establish a power counting to estimate the contribution from each interaction and use it to truncate the theory to a finite number of interactions.
 For the theory to be predictive a fourth step is necessary in which one fixes the values of the unknown low-energy constants either by fitting to experiments (bottom up) or by matching to some high-energy completion of the EFT (top down).
-For concreteness and following \cite{Polchinski:1992ed}, let's consider an operator $\mathcal{O}_\Delta$ of dimension $\Delta$ and a single-scale power counting in which this appears in the action as
+For concreteness and following \cite{Polchinski:1992ed}, we will now briefly review the case of a time-independent system in flat spacetime.
+Let's consider an operator $\mathcal{O}_\Delta$ of dimension $\Delta$ and a single-scale power counting in which this appears in the action as

 where $g$ is a dimensionless coupling that is expected to be of order one if naturalness applies.
 When probing the theory at energy $E$ we expect $d^4x\sim E^{-4}$ and $\O_\Delta\sim E^\Delta$, so that the contribution of this operator to observable is expected to be of order